M66B/FairEmail/FAQ.md

 it will be shown by the keyboard if the keyboard supports this, else you can double tap or long press the marked text to show suggestions.

-Since version 1.1974 there is an option to check message texts after each new line.
+Since version 1.1974 there is an option to check paragraphs after a new line.

 The suboption *Use formal form* can be enabled to let LanguageTool suggest more formal text (business, legal, etc).